expressjs/expressjs.com/uk/guide/migrating-4.md

 </h3>

-Begin the migration process by installing the required middleware for the Express 4 app and updating Express and Jade to their respective latest version with the following command:
+Begin the migration process by installing the required middleware for the Express 4 app and updating Express and Pug to their respective latest version with the following command:

 <pre><code class="language-sh" translate="no">
-$ npm install serve-favicon morgan method-override express-session body-parser multer errorhandler express@latest jade@latest --save
+$ npm install serve-favicon morgan method-override express-session body-parser multer errorhandler express@latest pug@latest --save
 </code></pre>

 Make the following changes to `app.js`: